Leadership

 David Shrank MSW, LCSW-C, LICSW, Chief Executive Officer

-While growing up in school and most social environments, David suffered severe and constant verbal and physical bullying.
+PERSONAL While growing up in school and other social environments, David suffered severe and constant verbal and physical bullying.
 Through intense self-discovery, he has changed his life and has been able to help many others psychologically, who have been severely bullied, to work past these issues and become confident and self-assured children and adults.
 David also stutters and has addressed stuttering from a psychological perspective to reduce anxiety and increase self-esteem.
-With bullying, David is currently writing a book to better understand the issue of bullying and change how teachers, school administration, parents, therapists, and the legal system handles this social issue.
-The book also highlights ways for the victim of bullying to change his/her mentality and increase self-esteem thereby decreasing future bullying from occurring.
+With bullying, David is currently writing a book to better understand this social issue and change how teachers, school administration, parents, therapists, and the legal system handles it.
+The book also highlights ways for the victim of bullying to change his/her mentality and increase self-esteem thereby decreasing future bullying occurrences.

 Make an appointment to speak with me.
 I would love to hear from you.